A modern, modular, flexible and fast console screenreader.

 - python3 >= 3.3

-- screen, input, speech, sound or braille drivers see "Features, Drivers, Extras".
+- screen, input, speech, sound or braille drivers dependencies see "Features, Drivers, Extras".

 Features, Drivers, Extras, Dependencies